Home > Become a Notary > How to Become an Idaho Notary

 5. Not be disqualified from receiving a commission pursuant to Idaho Code §51-123.

-This Idaho notary guide will help you understand the following:
+This Idaho notary guide will help you understand:

 1. Who can become a notary in Idaho.